 Q: WHERE WILL I MEET WITH CLIENTS?

 Most client meetings occur at LSC.
-We have seven interview rooms on our first floor for meeting with clients.
+We have six interview rooms on our first floor for meeting with clients.
 In some instances, students may meet with a client away from LSC.
 That might occur because the student’s clinic is participating in an attorney-of-the-day program at a local courthouse, the client has a disability that prevents him or her from traveling to LSC, the student needs to visit the client’s home to gather or view evidence, or for other reasons.

 Q: WHAT LANGUAGES DO LSC CLIENTS SPEAK?

 Many of our clients speak English.
 Some speak Spanish, Haitian Creole, or other languages.
 We have two excellent Spanish translators on staff (Silvia Vazquez and Isabel Lima).
 We use interpretation services—both in person and via phone—for other languages.